Where Is Everybody?: Plot

 As night falls, lights turn on and the man is drawn to the illuminated movie theater marquee.
 The advertised film is Battle Hymn and an advertisement outside of a man dressed as he is, directing a fighter jet on the tarmac, causes him to realize that he is in the U.S. Air Force.
 Running inside and finding nobody in the audience, he begins to wonder what could have happened with the Air Force that resulted in his being in this situation, until the film begins to play.
 He runs to the projection booth, finding it empty; in a panic, he runs downstairs and crashes into a mirror.
 When he recovers from this shock, he gives in to terror and races through the streets until he comes upon a "walk" button and desperately pushes it over and over, begging for help.
 The button is revealed to be a panic button: the man—Sergeant Mike Ferris—is actually in an isolation booth being observed by a group of uniformed servicemen.
 He has been undergoing tests to determine his fitness as an astronaut and whether he can handle a prolonged trip to the Moon alone; the town was a hallucination caused by sensory deprivation.
-He had been in the booth for over 484 hours.
+He had been in the booth for over 484 hours, 37 minutes.

 The officiating general warns Ferris that while his basic needs will be provided for in space travel, he will not have companionship: "next time [he will] really be alone".
 As Ferris is carried from the hangar on a stretcher, he looks into the sky and tells the Moon, "don't go away up there" and, "we'll be up there in a little while".

 Closing narration

-The barrier of loneliness: The palpable, desperate need of the human animal to be with his fellow man.
 Up there, up there in the vastness of space, in the void that is sky, up there is an enemy known as isolation.
-It sits there in the stars waiting, waiting with the patience of eons, forever waiting... in The Twilight Zone.
+It sits there in the stars waiting, waiting with the patience of eons, forever waiting... in the Twilight Zone.

-Preview for next week's story

-Next week, I'll have a reunion with a unique talent and a valued friend, our first since "Requiem for a Heavyweight".
-Next week on The Twilight Zone, Mr. Ed Wynn stars in "One for the Angels," playing an old pitchman who sells mechanical toys like this, but whose competition is Mr. Death.
-We hope you'll join us then.
-Thank you and good night.